tendermint/tendermint/README.md

 ## Install

+To download pre-built binaries, see our [downloads page](https://tendermint.com/intro/getting-started/download).

+To install from source, you should be able to:

 `go get -u github.com/tendermint/tendermint/cmd/tendermint`

-For more details (or if it fails), see the [install guide](https://tendermint.com/intro/getting-started/install).
+For more details (or if it fails), see the [install guide](https://tendermint.com/docs/guides/install).

 ## Contributing